 10“You speak as a foolish woman speaks,” he told her.
 “Should we accept from God only good and not adversity?”
 In all this, Job did not sin in what he said.

 Either God is in control and sovereign over all things or things just happen by chance.
 That’s the two simple options to believe.
 Does God require that we understand why things happen?
 Can you quote any scripture that says that Christians will live trouble free lives and that we are safe from troubles?

 To follow Jesus is to be humble.
 Part of being humble is being wise enough to admit that you don’t have all the answers, but that you know Someone who is the Answer!
 Children typically trust.
-Children want to be with the ones that loves and cares for them.
-Guess that’s why children love to sneak into open laps or ambush their favorite people!
+Children want to be with the ones that love and cares for them.

 Jesus wants us to be the same way in relating to Him.
 Obviously, He isn’t physically present with us in human form.
 But, He has sent Holy Spirit to indwell in us.
 We may not be able to sit next to Him, but we can seek Him out in His Living, Word and make time for prayer and meditation!